paolobasso99/polimi_recordings_downloader/readme.md

 ![Open "all" page size in new tab](assets/open-all-new-tab.png)
 5. Copy the current URL and run: `python prd archives {URL}`

-### GUIDE 2: Download from a list of Webex urls
+### GUIDE 2: Download from a list of Webex urls or video ids
-This mode parses an TXT file with the urls to some recordings in the format:
+This mode parses an TXT file with the urls or video ids of some recordings in the format:
+- `{VIDEO_ID}`
 - `https://politecnicomilano.webex.com/politecnicomilano/ldr.php?RCID={VIDEO_ID}`
 - `https://politecnicomilano.webex.com/recordingservice/sites/politecnicomilano/recording/playback/{VIDEO_ID}`
 - `https://politecnicomilano.webex.com/recordingservice/sites/politecnicomilano/recording/{VIDEO_ID}/playback`